vector-of-bool/bpt/docs/crs/libraries.rst

 Private Header Root
 *******************

-The `private header root` is the `source root` directory that contains headers that should not be visible to the `library's users <library user>`, but *will* be visible while compiling the library's `public translation units`.
+The `private header root` is the `CRS source root` directory that contains headers that should not be visible to the `library's users <library user>`, but *will* be visible while compiling the library's `public translation units`.

 When compiling the `public translation units`, the `private header root` will be added as a `header search path`.